Relieve Your Horses Pain and Tension with EMRT

 Please Note - 'EMRT™works in conjunction with the veterinary profession and under Veterinary permission, EMRT™never preports to replace it.
 Always make sure you have a fully qualified EMRT™therapist to treat your horse.'

-Details of EMRT™ practicioners (worldwide) can be found on the official EMRT website
+Details of EMRT™ practitioners (worldwide) can be found on the official EMRT website